Skip to content

 Security

-• Never Reuse Nonces: Each nonce must be unique per account
+• Never Reuse Nonces: Each nonce must be unique and increasing per account

 • Don't Use Predictable Patterns: While timestamps are recommended, add randomness for sensitive operations